 for complimentary coffee, scones and preferred seating.

-Every fall, the Nevada County Fairgrounds, are transformed into a Celtic Village and concert venue, with eight stages and performance areas.
+On the weekend of May 3rd – 5th, the Nevada County Fairgrounds, will be transformed into a Celtic Village and concert venue, with eight stages and performance areas.
 Join publically supported KVMR radio for another spectacular mix of Celtic music and magic in their bucolic setting amidst 100 acres of giant ponderosa pines.

 First founded in 1996, the KVMR Celtic Festival includes eleven performance areas including five musical and six demonstration stages and a weekend-long youth arts instruction that has included Celtic music, magic, dance and songwriting.

 The Festival is the main fundraising event of the year for KVMR Community Radio which operates as a not-for-profit 501(c)(3) entity.
-Held in the early fall, the festival regularly draws over 7,000 attendees for the two days and the promotional outreach extends throughout KVMR’s listening area including a worldwide live streaming broadcast over the internet through iTunes and the KVMR website.
+The festival regularly draws over 7,000 attendees for the two days and the promotional outreach extends throughout KVMR’s listening area including a worldwide live streaming broadcast over the internet through iTunes and the KVMR website.

 We continue to bring international performers to Nevada County and showcase an ever-increasing cadre of regional talent including musicians, dancers, and performing artists of every type.

-KVMR Celtic Festival has a free Youth Arts program on Friday, September 29th!
+KVMR Celtic Festival offers a free Youth Arts program on Friday, May 3rd!
 Check out the workshops at kvmrcelticfestival.org.
 Each year, the festival provides a professional performance venue for many young student musicians and dancers to perform in front of a live audience and hone their craft.
 Workshops and sessions are held throughout the event to provide musicians of every age and caliber an opportunity to learn from each other in a synergistic and fun atmosphere.

 This year the KVMR Celtic Festival will get a running start on Friday night with the return of our Friday Night Ceilidh (KAY lee) from 8 PM onwards.
 Get your separate Ceilidh ticket now an evening of Celtic music and dance featuring San Miguel Fraser and Summer McCall.
 The dances can accommodate most ages and abilities.
 No need to come with a partner – it’s a great way to socialize and meet folks.
 The Friday Night Ceilidh will be held at the Ponderosa Hall at the Nevada County Fairgrounds.
 There will be indoor space for dancing and, outdoor deck with food and beverages and beautiful garden space for relaxing and enjoying the evening.

 The Friday Night Ceilidh is a separate ticket – not included in the Saturday & Sunday Festival ticket price.
-Tickets to the Ceilidh will be available September 15th.
+Tickets to the Ceilidh are available now.

 Can’t make it?
 Click here to make a donation.